tmaurice54/tns_embedded_training/Docs/rust_configuration.md

 ## Compile and flash

-First open a terminale (Linux  or Windows) and go in your project directory.
+First open a terminal (Linux or Windows) and go in your project directory.

-To compile your project and create a binary in release mode :
+To compile your project and create a binary in release mode:

 `cargo build --release`

-To flash your programm with `cargo-flash` :
+To flash your program with `cargo-flash`:

 `cargo flash --chip STM32F401RETx --release`

-Or using `cargo-embed` :
+Or using `cargo-embed`:

 `cargo embed --target thumbv7em-none-eabihf`

-To flash an example (files in examples directory) :
+To flash an example (files in examples directory):

 `cargo flash --chip STM32F401RETx --example fileName`

-You may to change the parameter for `--chip` or `--target` depend of the board you are using.
+You may need to change the parameter for `--chip` or `--target` depend on the board you are using.
-But note that all the config files in the exercises directories are wrote to work with the STM32F401RE board.
+But note that all the config files in the exercise’s directories are wrote to work with the STM32F401RE board.
-You may need to change some parameters if you need to work with an another board.
+You may need to change some parameters, configurations, or dependencies if you need to work with another board.